UHDbits/M73-Tiny-OpenCore/README.md

   ## Known Issues

   ### Monterey 12.3+ crashes during setup
   **Monterey 12.3 and newer crashes during the "Migration Assistant" part of setup.
 Sometimes, you can get past the screen, but it'll freeze later.
-This is due to the HD4400, and can only be fixed by upgrading your CPU to one with an HD4600 iGPU.**
+This is due to the HD4400, and can only be fixed by upgrading your CPU to one with an HD4600 iGPU.
+It is also unknown if this happens in Ventura.**

   ### HD4400 Glitching and Freezing
   **The HD4400 has many issues in macOS.
 For example, some icons may be missing (image below), some random freezes may happen, icons may get replaced, and more.
 In newer versions of macOS, this can make the system almost unusable.
 This is impossible to fix at the moment, and the only thing you can do is upgrade your CPU to one with an HD4600 iGPU.**